-- b Turn on your computer. - c Be sure that your computer has installed communications software, that it is set to use full duplex, and that the baud rate is set to 19,200. - Use your communications software to open a LOG file and capture the whole session to the file.
-When your session is complete, you may then view what you have done with an editor, print it with a printer, or store it for later retrieval. - d On your computer, open a LOG file.
+- b Turn on your computer. - c Be sure that your computer has installed communications software, that it is set to use full duplex, and that the baud rate is set to appropriate setting (typically 19,200).

+Use your communications software to open a LOG file and capture the whole session to the file.
+When your session is complete, you may then view what you have done with an editor, print it with a printer, or store it for later retrieval.

+d On your computer, open a LOG file.